| Fiona is walking along the corridor at Hornsby Hospital. Wayne

 Wayne retorts, "And if I don't get it back, you'll

+be cactus."
+With that, he storms off.
 A while later, Wayne pulls up in his car at the tip.
 He turns

 off the engine and climbs out.
 A look of horror crosses his face